 Additional Database of iOS forensic analysis

 SQLite file format is the most popular format for open source applications as well as phones.
 Due to this very fact, Apple has also embraced SQLite to for storing iOS data in the phones.
-The native applications, which make use of SQLite database are Calendar, Messages, Notes, Address Book and Photos.
+The native applications, which make use of SQLite database are Calendar, Messages, Notes, Address Book, and Photos.

 Analysis of iOS Logical Data

-The structure of iOS directory is common in all the iOS devices and is a hub of the entire information.
+The structure of iOS directory is common for all the iOS devices and is a hub of the entire information.
 The folder structure is similar to the UNIX layout and the files are stored in text, XML, binary and SQLite database formats.
 The data of default applications is stored in private/var/mobile/Library folder.
 These default applications are:

 - Address Book

 The address book is the most important and central database in the iOS system.
 The location of this file is /private/var/mobile/Library/AddressBook.